 If I had to choose only a few to make anything I can think of, I would only need 5: a Flat Baking Tray for cookies, a Round Springform Pan for cakes and cheesecakes, a Tart/Pie Pan, a Cupcake/Muffin Tray and a Loaf Pan.

 For me, these 5 pans are all you need to start baking.
-You can buy them separately of course, but I found this 5 Piece Bakeware Set on Amazon that has exactly what you need for less than 30$.
+You can buy them separately of course, but I found this 5 Piece Bakeware Set that has exactly what you need for less than 30$.

 A Baking Mat and Baking Paper / Parchment Paper